 Waterton to Babb, via Cardston Hwy #5 and #89 is 87 km / 54 mi.
 The Going-to-the-Sun Road is a spectacular 85 km / 53 mi paved two-lane highway that bisects Glacier National Park east and west.
 It spans the width of the park, crossing the Continental Divide at 2,000 m (6,646 ft) high Logan Pass.
 Scenic viewpoints line the road.
-It's well worth travelling the road in each direction as the views are very different and equally stunning. • Season of operation for Going-to-the-Sun Road is mid-June to earlyfall.
-Vehicle size restrictions apply.Cycling this road before and after it is closed to vehicles is popular.
+It's worth travelling the road in each direction as the views are equally stunning.

-• The route along the perimeter of the park on Highway #2 through East and West Glacier Park is also a great way back to Columbia Falls.
-Halfway between these gateway towns is Goat Lick Crossing, an exposed riverbank where mountain goats come to lick the mineral-laden cliffs.
+• Season of operation for Going-to-the-Sun Road is mid-June to earlyfall.
+Vehicle size restrictions apply. · Cycling this road before and after it is closed to vehicles is popular. • The route along the perimeter of the park on Highway #2 through East and West Glacier Park is also a great way back to Columbia Falls.
+Halfway between these towns is Essex, known for its Goat Lick Overlook, where mountain goats come to lick the mineral-laden cliffs & Izaak Walton Inn, a popular destination for train buffs.